METRO Magazine Logo

 How One Van Sparked a Regional Network

 Cline's transportation career began in 1989 with the primary goal of filling a local gap.
-Her first project consisted of writing a grant, repurposing an old green healthcare company van given to her by her boss, and to start giving seniors rides
+Her first project consisted of writing a grant, repurposing an old green healthcare company van given to her by her boss, and starting to givetially Spearfish Senior Transportation, word spread quickly.
+Cline recalled parents seeing the van driving around town and reaching out to get their children from daycare to school.

 Ad Loading...

 As more towns and demographics reached out, Cline worked tirelessly to expand service.
-Today, Prairie Hills Transit operates dozens of vehicles, employs trained drivers and staff, and provides vital connection for residents in small towns and rural areas.
+Today, Prairie Hills Transit operates dozens of vehicles, employs trained drivers and staff, and provides vital connections for residents in small towns and rural areas.

 Under Cline's leadership, the agency grew through collaboration and persistence.